 My daughter has repeatedly told me this One Line a Day: A Five-Year Memory Book is probably her favorite gift from me ever.
 She’s not a writer, so the one line a day format is perfect!
-She’s chronicled her senior year and because it’s a five-year book, it will also capture her college experience.
+She’s completed her first book and is well into the first year of a second!
+It captured her college experience, and now that she’s engaged…it will be even more special.
 Fun picture frames fit in this category, too.

 4. Organizers and household supplies

 Think bathroom, laundry or school supplies — give a tote, basket or hamper and related consumable items to fill it.
-Think under the bed, too, like this darling storage bag.
+Think under the bed, too, which helps them make the most of small spaces.
 Several recent graduates have raved about a hanging jewelry organizer as well.